 What is a work placement?

 A work placement is a period of time spent in a workplace as part of your course, and is separate to other types of work opportunities that may also be available to you.
-Your Biometric Residence Permits (BRP) will not specifically state that you are allowed to do a work placement.
+Your immigration permission will not specifically state that you are allowed to do a work placement.
 However, if you hold a Student visa you are permitted to undertake a placement provided it meets the guidelines issued by UKVI which can be summarised as:

 - the course that you are studying must lead to an approved qualification (this includes all undergraduate and postgraduate degree courses at UWE Bristol)

 - the work placement must be assessed as an integral part of your course